 Stalled Integrations

-The Dual Pressures of Integration and Business As Usual
+The Dual Pressures of Acquisition Integration and Business As Usual

 Integrating, or merging businesses together is usually a huge undertaking.
 Even the smallest of integrations can involve hundreds of tasks or projects to be completed.
 It can be very difficult to complete migrations or implementations, with the dual pressures of integrating while sustaining Business As Usual (BAU).